-Exams will be scheduled for west-side macrolichens at least once a year.
+The west-side macrolichens exam is scheduled every other year.
+The location rotates between Oregon and Washington.
+The examiner determines and organizes the exact location.
 Exams for other groups in other areas will be scheduled as needed.
-The date and place will be set by the examiner.
+The date will be set by the examiner.